Generalised tensors and traces: Causality

 \section{Causality}

-A key principle in physical frameworks is the propogation of information, in standard quantum information-theoretic settings causality constraints can be imposed using traces \cite{Beckman}, here we generalise this approach to our definition of trace.
-Consider two restrictions $\chi,\zeta$ over networks, a $\chi \zeta $-causal operator is one which restricts information propagation by imposing that region $\zeta $ at the next time step depends only upon region $\chi $ at the previous time step.
-Subject to this constraint, $\chi \zeta $-causal operator will be permitted to edit the entirety of the graphs they act on.
+A key principle in physical frameworks is the propagation of information, in standard quantum information-theoretic settings causality constraints can be imposed using traces \cite{Beckman}, here we generalise this approach to our definition of trace.
+Consider two restrictions $\chi,\zeta$ over configurations, a $\chi \zeta $-causal operator is one which restricts information propagation by imposing that region $\zeta $ at the next time step depends only upon region $\chi $ at the previous time step.
+Subject to this constraint, $\chi \zeta $-causal operator will be permitted to edit the entirety of the configurations they act on.